-ASC 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
-For those benefits to be recognized, a tax position must be more likely than not to be sustained upon examination by taxing authorities.
+ASC 740 also clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements and prescribes a recognition threshold and measurement process for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
+For those benefits to be recognized, a tax position must be more-likely-than-not to be sustained upon examination by taxing authorities.
+ASC 740 also provides guidance on derecognition, classification, interest and penalties, accounting in interim period, disclosure and transition.

 The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
-There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of September 30, 2021 and December 31, 2020.
+There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of September 30, 2022 and December 31, 2021.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.
-The Company is subject to income tax examinations by major taxing authorities since inception.